IndExs – Index of Exsiccatae

-IndExs – Index of Exsiccatae is an online biological database that plays a pivotal role in documenting more than 2,500 historical and ongoing series of exsiccatae and exsiccata-like works.
-Managed by the Botanische Staatssammlung München in München, IndExs serves as a comprehensive data repository for these series, acting as directory providing detailed titles with information on the more than 1,300 editors, bibliographic information, exsiccatae numbers, publication timespans, ranges, information on preceding and superseding series and publishers.
+IndExs – Index of Exsiccatae is an online biological database that plays a pivotal role in documenting more than 2,600 historical and ongoing series of exsiccatae and exsiccata-like works.
+Managed by the Botanische Staatssammlung München in München, IndExs serves as a comprehensive data repository and authority control database for these series.
+It is listed in the Registry of Research Data Repositories.
+The controlled vocabulary contains bibliographic details, series titles and standard abbreviations, publication periods, information on the sequential numbering of specimens, on predecessor and successor series and publishers, as well as detailed information on the more than 1,300 editors.
 Exsiccatae, organised series of biological specimens distributed among biological collections, are essential resources found in major herbaria worldwide.
 Open access to the general information on exsiccatae facilitates global scientific engagement and research.
-The database tells surprising stories on the common cultural history of taxonomic collections worldwide as well as on the persons and organisations involved in plant specimen exchange and trade projects.
+The database tells surprising stories on the common cultural history of taxonomic collections worldwide as well as the persons and organisations involved in plant specimen exchange and trade projects.

 History and purpose

 Launched in 2001, IndExs has become indispensable to herbaria, fungaria, and digitisation initiatives, catering to their evolving scientific content needs.
 The database categorises exsiccatae (including exsiccata-like series) and the specimens they distribute, focusing on major organismic groups within botany and mycology.
-This categorisation is enhanced by images of exemplary specimen labels from more than 110 herbaria citing their Index Herbariorum´s acronyms.
+This categorisation is enhanced by images of exemplary specimen labels from more than 140 herbaria citing their Index Herbariorum´s acronyms.
 IndExs standardizes the naming conventions for exsiccata series.

-IndExs leverages the DiversityExsiccatae module of the Diversity Workbench framework as database management system.
+IndExs leverages the DiversityExsiccatae module of the Diversity Workbench framework as a database management system.
 Recently, efforts of the biodiversity informatics department of the Bavarian State Collections of Natural History to align its technical infrastructure with Wikidata concepts have begun, indicating a move towards more integrated and semantic web-based data management practices.
-The main focus is on the disambiguation of names of more than 1,300 editors and the integration of information for 2,500 exsiccata series into the semantic web.
+The main focus is on the disambiguation of names of more than 1,300 editors and the integration of information for 2,600 exsiccata series into the semantic web.
 This move involves adopting Wikidata identifiers for the precise identification of editors, contributing additional details to existing Wikidata entries about their scientific work, and creating new entries where necessary.
 A proposed new property, the "IndExs Exsiccata ID," aims to link directly to IndExs, allowing for the incorporation of exsiccata series information into Wikidata.
 This integration facilitates a linked data environment, ensuring that the significant contributions of botanical and mycological editors and their work are more accessible and accurately represented in global data repositories.